apache/flink/docs/java_api_guide.md

 Defining Keys
 -------------

-One transformation (join, coGroup) require that a key is defined on its argument DataSets, and other transformations (Reduce, GroupReduce, Aggregate) allow that the DataSet is grouped on a key before they are applied.
+Some transformations (join, coGroup) require that a key is defined on its argument DataSets, and other transformations (Reduce, GroupReduce, Aggregate) allow that the DataSet is grouped on a key before they are applied.